A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing

 When $\x$ is close to $\S_{\perp}$ the vector $\cp_{\S-\C}(\x) \approx \mathbf{0},$ which can result in an inaccurate classification of which side $\cp_{\S}(\x)$ is on.
 Therefore, if $\|\cp_{\S - \C}(\x)\| = \mathcal{O}(\Delta x^2)$ the point $\cp_{\S}(\x)$ is considered to lie on $\C$ and can be safely assigned to either side, while maintaining second-order accuracy.
 In practice, we consider $\cp_{\S}(\x)$ to lie on $\C$ if $\|\cp_{\S - \C}(\x)\| < 0.1\Delta x^2$.

-Another benefit of this test (besides not explicitly constructing $\S_{\perp}$) is that it can be applied locally in the neighbourhood of a stencil.
-Therefore, this $\S_{\perp}$ crossing test can handle nonorientable surfaces with CPM and IBCs.
-However, on orientable surfaces one can still globally orient stencils in $\Omega(\C)$ to impose different values or types of IBCs on either side of $\C$.
+As we have noted, the locality of this $\S_{\perp}$ crossing test allows it to handle nonorientable manifolds with CPM and IBCs.
+However, on orientable manifolds one can still globally orient stencils in $\Omega(\C)$ to impose different values or types of IBCs on either side of $\C$.
 For example, different prescribed Dirichlet values on each side of $\C$ are useful for vector field design.
 Mixing Dirichlet and Neumann IBCs on $\C$ in this way can also be useful for diffusion curves.